vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 sensations continued till before I went to sleep, though there were times in between where it didn't feel unpleasant at all.

+## Fourteen days later (2024-08-01)

+I generally felt reasonably good in the morning, though the discomfort was still present.

+These are my notes from the morning, taken shortly before I went jogging:

+* Burping: yes (started early on)
+* Rumble: yes (growing to a rumble over time)
+* Flatulence: no
+* Tenesmus: no
+* Pain level: 0, occasionally a 1 (i.e., I noticed it but it didn’t disturb or distract me physically)

 ## Current learnings

 I've been updating [best practices around abdominal